 Thus, Matulaitis Nursing Home was born, bringing skilled care and nursing to the senior community as both a nursing home and rehabilitation center, and as a resource for elder care.
 As our facility has grown and the industry has changed, Matulaitis has grown, too.
 Today, we maintain our Catholic identity and our roots with the Sisters, while providing modern, state-of-the-art medical care and amenities.
 Today pastoral care receives increasing support in the general medical and scientific community, which acknowledges that faith has an important role in the healing process of the sick and in fostering serenity to the dying.

-We invite you to view a guest lecture about Blessed George Matulaitis by Father Thaddaeus Lancton, MIC (a Marian from Stockbridge, MA).
+We also invite you to view a guest lecture about Blessed George Matulaitis by Father Thaddaeus Lancton, MIC (a Marian from Stockbridge, MA).

 See the links below to learn more about the ministry of the Sisters of the Immaculate Conception.